matrix-org/synapse/docs/structured_logging.md

 uses the `synapse.logging.TerseJsonFormatter` class included with Synapse and a handler which uses the above formatter.

+There is also a `synapse.logging.JsonFormatter` option which does not include a timestamp in the resulting JSON.
+This is useful if the log ingester adds its own timestamp.

 A structured logging configuration looks similar to the following:

 ```yaml